NetworkOS in ChatGPT

 Privacy in ChatGPT

-The connector respects the same boundaries as the app: NetworkOS sends introductions from your own Gmail and reads only the threads it started.
-Nothing else in your inbox is touched, and message contents aren't stored.
+The connector respects the same boundaries as the app: NetworkOS sends introductions from your own Gmail, and opens full message content only where a feature needs it, such as tracking replies to the intros it sent.
 See Privacy & your data for details, or disconnect anytime from ChatGPT's connector settings.